Dynamic66/Pomodoro24/README.md

 # Pomodoro24
-A slim Timer to support the Pomodoro Technique
+A slim timer to support the Pomodoro Technique